-We’ve all heard of the big-name British yarn producers, but what about the smaller names?
-There are some amazing companies out there spinning gorgeous yarns from carefully sourced local and international flocks, and we’re here to introduce them to you!
-In this list we’ll round up 28 of our favourite British wool companies for you to try.
+We've all heard of the big-name British yarn producers, but what about the smaller names?
+There are some amazing wool manufacturers out there spinning gorgeous yarns from carefully sourced local and international flocks, and we're here to introduce them to you!
+In this list we'll round up 28 of our favourite British yarn suppliers for you to try.

 Supporting British wool producers is also a great choice if you're interested in reducing the environmental impact of your hobby.
 Buying yarns that are made locally in small batches rather than imported can help make a difference to your carbon footprint.
 You might also want to consider yarns that are either sold undyed or dyed using natural pigments – and if animal fibres aren't your thing, check out our guide to the best vegan yarns too.

-As well as ordering online, don’t forget to look out for these yarns in your local yarn shop (find your nearest in our guide to 30 best yarn shops you need to visit).
+As well as ordering online, don't forget to look out for these yarns in your local yarn shop (find your nearest in our guide to the best yarn shops near me).
 Want to discover your new favourite British yarn?
 Read on!

 Best of British yarn and wool makers

 West Yorkshire Spinners

 No list of best British wool would be complete without West Yorkshire Spinners.
 One of the few worsted spinning companies remaining in the UK, WYS combines modern technology with traditional expertise to produce gorgeous, high-quality yarns.
 Our favourites include luxury baby yarn Bo Peep (as featured in our guide on how to choose the best yarn for baby blankets and clothes), and Signature 4ply – a must-have for sock knitters that comes in a wide range of variegated colours.
 Don't miss the annual Christmas collection!

 - Buy West Yorkshire Spinners yarn from Lovecrafts.